kevincharm/parcel-plugin-web-extension/README.md

 # parcel-plugin-web-extension

-This [parcel](https://github.com/parcel-bundler/parcel) plugin enables you to use a WebExtension `manifest.json` as an entry point.
+This [parcel 1](https://github.com/parcel-bundler/parcel) plugin enables you to use a WebExtension `manifest.json` as an entry point.
 For more information about `manifest.json`, please refer to the [MDN docs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json).

+If you use parcel 2, use its own [Web Extension Transformer](https://v2.parceljs.org/recipes/web-extension/).

 ## Installation